 Common in severe cases of carbon monoxide poisoning blurred vision occurs as a lack of oxygen affects the brain.

-A seizure, defined as “a sudden, uncontrolled electrical disturbance in the brain”, occur in near-fatal situations.
+A seizure, defined as “a sudden, uncontrolled electrical disturbance in the brain”, occurs in near-fatal situations.
 Medical help should be sought immediately.